celery/celery/docs/userguide/workers.rst

 Note that remote control commands must be working for revokes to work.
-Remote control commands are only supported by the RabbitMQ (amqp), Redis and MongDB transports at this point.
+Remote control commands are only supported by the RabbitMQ (amqp) and Redis at this point.

 .. _worker-time-limits: